The most stunning palaces in Venice - Citimarks

 The new ambassador

 As capital city of an independent Republic, Venice hosted the embassies of numerous European States.
-Among the most important ones were those of the Emperor of Austria, the Kings of France, Spain and England, located in various palaces in the city, deliberately in a distance from the Doge’s Palace.
+Notably, the embassies of the Emperor of Austria, the Kings of France, Spain, and England were situated in various palaces across the city, deliberately positioned at a distance from the Doge’s Palace.

-The arrival of an ambassador was an additional opportunity for Venice to deploy its pomp and for its people to add more celebrations to the calendar.
+The arrival of an ambassador presented an additional opportunity for Venice to showcase its grandeur, with the city’s inhabitants seizing the occasion to add more celebrations to their calendar.

-After docking in front of the Doge’s Palace, the ambassador would say a few words and receive the crowd’s homage and applause.
-On the second day, the enthronement takes place in the Hall of the College, in the Ducal palace.
-The doge, dressed in a golden mantle, is seated on the throne, surrounded by his six counselors, his three chefs of the Quaranzia Criminale, the six Great Sages, the five Sages of dry land […].
-The ritual always stayed the same, as indicated by the Abbey of Pomponne, solemnly received in May 1705:
+After docking in front of the Doge’s Palace, the ambassador addresses the crowd, delivering a few words and receiving their homage and applause.
+On the second day, the enthronement ceremony takes place in the Hall of the College within the Ducal Palace.
+The Doge, adorned in a golden mantle, sits on the throne, surrounded by his six counselors, three chefs of the Quaranzia Criminale, the six Great Sages, and the five Sages of the Dry Land.
+The ritual remains unchanged, as documented by the Abbey of Pomponne, who was solemnly received in May 1705:

-One or two hours after returning to the “Palais of France”, the ambassador received the gifts of the Doge: sixteen jars of all kinds of jams and twenty-four bottles of white and red wine.
+One or two hours after returning to the ‘Palais of France,’ the ambassador received the gifts from the Doge: sixteen jars of various jams and twenty-four bottles of white and red wine.

-During these two days, the embassy was open to everyone wearing a mask; the participants could enjoy two buffet feasts served by twelve men in black coats.
-Doors and stairs were guarded by soldiers to prevent disorder or thefts of precious objects.
-Outside, the population was distributed four thousand pounds of bread and six casks of wine.
-On the illuminated streets, twelve trumpets, twelve oboes and twelve drums played non-stop.
-The following four days were devoted to the congratulatory visits of the Spanish ambassador, the nuncio, the receiver of Malta, the resident of Mantua or the Duke Sforza.
-Those unable to travel were sending their compliments.
+Throughout these two days, the embassy opened its doors to all mask-wearing attendees, offering two buffet feasts served by twelve men in black coats.
+Soldiers guarded doors and stairs to prevent disorder or theft of precious objects.
+Outside, the population received four thousand pounds of bread and six casks of wine.
+The illuminated streets resounded with the continuous play of twelve trumpets, twelve oboes, and twelve drums.
+The subsequent four days were dedicated to congratulatory visits from the Spanish ambassador, the nuncio, the receiver of Malta, the resident of Mantua, and the Duke Sforza.
+Those unable to travel sent their compliments.

 Patrick Barbier